ajitmahajani/SpringBootDemo/README.md

 ```
 IMPORTANT
-Please update the docker handle and repository (line #64) in pom.xml before build.
+- Please update the docker handle and repository (line #64) in pom.xml before build.
+- For docker build and push use goals dockerfile:build and dockerfile:push in maven
 ```

 ## Contributors